Improving Deep Regression with Ordinal Entropy: Experiments

 \textbf{Depth Estimation:} Table~\ref{tab:nyu} shows that adding the ordinal entropy terms boosts the performance of the regression baseline and the state-of-the-art regression method~NeW-CRFs~\citep{yuan2022new}.
 NeW-CRFs with ordinal entropy achieves the highest values for all metrics, decreasing $\delta_1$ and REL errors by $12.8\%$ and $6.3\%$, respectively.
 Moreover, higher improvement can be observed when adding the ordinal entropy into a simpler baseline, \ie ResNet-50.

-\textbf{Crowd Counting:} Table~\ref{tab:counting} shows that adding $\mL_d$ and $\mL_t$ each contribute to improve the baseline.
+\textbf{Crowd Counting:} Table~\ref{tab:counting} shows that adding $\mL_d$ and $\mL_t$ each contribute to improving the baseline.
 Adding both terms has the largest impact and for SHB, the improvement is up to 14.2\% on MAE and 9.4\% on MSE.

 \textbf{Age Estimation:} Table~\ref{tab:age} shows that with $\mL_d$ we achieve a significant 0.13 and 0.29 overall improvement (\ie ALL) on MAE and GM, respectively.
 Applying $\mL_t$ achieves a further overall improvement over $\mL_d$ only, including 0.14 on MAE and 0.04 on GM.